NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quick Shape.md

 * * *

 Your instincts kick in and you take on an aggressive stance.
-You use [[Actions/Change Shape (Beastkin)|Change Shape]] to enter your hybrid form or a new form granted by a beastkin feat.
+You use [[Actions/Change Shape|Change Shape]] to enter your hybrid form or a new form granted by a beastkin feat.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*